freedomofpress/securedrop-docs/docs/development/admin_development.rst

 Development of Securedrop-Admin in the Admin Directory
 ======================================================

-The ``admin`` directory contains the source of the ``securedrop-admin`` script which is used in Tails to perform various administrative tasks.
+The ``admin`` directory in the SecureDrop repository root contains the source of the ``securedrop-admin`` script which is used in Tails to perform various administrative tasks.
 It is a standalone python module which can be tested on Debian GNU/Linux stretch with:

 .. code::